Search by Keyword

 This is not to say that Paul wrote the entire song.
 When asked in 1972 by Hit Parader magazine who wrote the song, John commented “Paul, but the middle was mine.”
 Paul corroborates and also embellishes this: “I wrote it as a more up-tempo thing, country and western.
 I had the idea, the title, had a couple of verses and the basic idea for it, then I took it to John to finish it off and we wrote the middle together.
 Which is nice: ‘Life is very short.
 There’s no time for fussing and fighting, my friend.”

 “Paul’s first half, my middle eight,” John explained in Playboy magazine in 1980.
 “He came to my house with the first bit and I came up with (singing) ‘Life is very short, and there’s no time for fussing and fighting my friend.’
-You’ve got Paul’s writing ‘We can work it out,’ real optimistic, you know, and me, impatient, ‘Life is very short…’” So, since Jane left London in October of 1965 and the song was recorded the same month, the song must have been fully written during this month, Paul’s initial contribution at his father’s home in Cheshire and his finishing collaboration with John at his Kenwood home in Weybridge.
+You’ve got Paul’s writing ‘We can work it out,’ real optimistic, you know, and me, impatient, ‘Life is very short…’” So, since Jane left London in October of 1965 and the song was recorded the same month, it must have been fully written during this month, Paul’s initial contribution at his father’s home in Cheshire and his finishing collaboration with John at his Kenwood home in Weybridge.
 "It was really fresh in my mind," Paul explains in his book "The Lyrics."
 "You can't write this kind of song two weeks later.
 You have to do it immediately.
 Writing a song is a good way to get your thoughts out and to allow yourself to say things that you might not say to the other person."

 Paul having undoubtedly premiered the demo to the group beforehand, The Beatles entered EMI Studio Two on October 20th, 1965 for the first of two recording sessions that day, this one lasting four hours (2:30 to 6:30 pm).
 Much arrangement work apparently needed to be done before recording began and ideas began to flow.